 Tire alignment is sometimes also called wheel alignment and consists of making sure the angle of your wheels corresponds to the vehicle manufacturer’s specifications.
 Proper tire alignment is key to making sure that your tread wears evenly across all tires and in preventing steering issues like the vehicle pulling to one side while driving straight.

 If you’re in the market for new tires, we want to make sure that you have all the pertinent information before you make your decision.
 Here at Ulmer’s, we’ll take the time to help you select a set of tires that’s right for your vehicle.
 We provide reliable installation, maintenance, balancing, rotation, and alignment services.
-Our staff has years of experience serving the Milford and Anderson, OH areas and we take pride in helping our neighbors out with all of their automotive repair service needs.
+Our staff has years of experience serving the Cincinnati, Milford, Anderson, OH & KY areas and we take pride in helping our neighbors out with all of their automotive repair service needs.
 Schedule your service with us today!